 The calculator shows your blood as 0,6% alcohol.

-Sometimes after drinking alcohol you feel horrible, then you simply know that you are still under the influence of alcohol.
-However, not everyone takes the hangover as a disaster.
-In such a situation you can be unsure if the breath test would prove any alcohol content in your blood.
-That’s why you can use the BAC Calculator to measure your blood alcohol concentration before you, for example, decide to drive a car.
-However, it’s worth confirming the result with another tool like breath test which you can get in most pharmacies.
+Sometimes after drinking alcohol you feel horrible.
+If this is the case, then you are still under the influence of alcohol.
+However, not everyone's hangover as a disaster.
+In such a situation, you may want to drive home in the morning (or afternoon), but are unsure if the breathalyser test would show any alcohol content in your blood.
+That's why you can use the BAC Calculator to measure your blood alcohol concentration before you set off.
+However, it's worth confirming the result with another tool like store bought breathalyser test, which can be found in most pharmacies.

 You can use the drunk calculator to appease your curiosity or to compare your result with those of your friends.
-If you are interested in other calculators which are related to the topic, you should see Basal Metabolic Rate Calculator and wedding alcohol calculator.
+If you are interested in other calculators related to the topic, you should take a look at our basal metabolic rate calculator and wedding alcohol calculator.

-Blood Alcohol Calculator can be used not only to check the concentration of alcohol in your blood for the moment, but also to estimate when the alcohol content is going to equal 0.
-You can find this out plugging in different numbers in the "started drinking" input.
-If you see that your result is still too high, try putting in a bigger number.
-When your result reaches 0, you can conclude that after such amount of time your blood will no longer contain alcohol.
+This blood alcohol calculator can not only be used to check the concentration of alcohol in your blood right now, but also to estimate when your blood alcohol content is going to equal 0.
+This is when you're fully sober again - it might be longer than you imagine!
+This number is presented below your current blood alcohol level.
 Thanks to this function you can find out how much time you need to get a particular amount of alcohol out of your system, and how it varies depending on the type of drinks you consume.

 In conclusion, the BAC calculator can tell you:

 - How drunk you are (regardless of how you feel).

 - How long you need to get back to total sobriety.